 This year for Small Business Week, Cratejoy is highlighting a different aspect of owning and running a subscription box company.
 Each day we’ll feature a different merchant that excels in a specific area of subscription business.

-Day one is all about digital and social marketing, so we interviewed Julie Ball, the CEO and founder of Sparkle Hustle Grow, to talk to her about how she’s succeeded in building a strong and impactful Instagram community for her company and subscribers.
+Day 1 is all about digital and social marketing, so we interviewed Julie Ball, the CEO and founder of Sparkle Hustle Grow, to talk to her about how she’s succeeded in building a strong and impactful Instagram community for her company and subscribers.

 What strategies and tactics did you use to build your Instagram following?